kcanivet/Covid/BigQuerySQL.md

  -- LIMIT 100
  )
 ```

---Display the temp table and use the calculated column in another
+#### Display the temp table and use the calculated column in another

 ```sql
  SELECT
  continent,